 Flora, Fauna, Orthodox Chapel of St. George

 Between 1880 and 1915, the area was re-planted.
-Today, it’s one of “few green spots in Athens,” and a habitat for native trees and plants.
+Today, it’s a habitat for native trees and plants.
 Covered with Mediterraneo Aleppo pine trees, the hill is known for its flora and fauna, including Greek tortoises.
 At the top, there’s a semi-circular amphitheater and the Orthodox Chapel of St. George.

 On the way to Lycabettus Hill, I discovered the Athenian Trilogy on Panepistimiou Avenue!
 Stunning statues of Athena and Apollo “guard the three-building complex“.
-The splendid, elegant trio “epitomize neoclassical architecture in Greece”.
-The buildings were designed by the Danish von Hansen brothers – Theophil and Hans Christian – and built between 1864 and 1890.
+The splendid trio “epitomize neoclassical architecture in Greece“.
+The buildings were designed by the Danish von Hansen brothers – Hans Christian and Theophil – and built between 1864 and 1890.